up

 Other

-Approximately 40 projects are completed annually by a combination of contractual and County work crews.
+This project will help the County achieve its Vision Zero goals to reduce deaths and serious injuries on County roadways resulting from vehicle crashes to zero by 2030.
+Approximately 60 projects are completed annually by a combination of contractual and County work crews.
 One aspect of this project focuses on improving pedestrian walkability by creating a safe walking environment, utilizing selected engineering technologies, and ensuring Americans with Disabilities Act (ADA) compliance.
-All new and reconstructed traffic signals are designed and constructed to include appropriate pedestrian features - crosswalks, curb ramps, countdown pedestrian signals, APS, and applicable signing.
+All new and reconstructed traffic signals are designed and constructed to include appropriate pedestrian features - crosswalks, curb ramps, accessible pedestrian/countdown pedestrian signals (APS/CPS), and applicable signing.
+Additionally, pedestrian hybrid beacons (PHB) are employed at midblock pedestrian crossings or designated intersections to provide a safe, protected crossing.
 A significant portion of the traffic signal work will continue to be in the central business districts and other commercial areas, where costs are higher due to more underground utilities and congested work areas.
 Likewise, new signals in outlying, developing areas are more expensive due to longer runs of communication cable.
 Since FY97, the fiber optic interconnection of traffic signals has been funded through the Fibernet project.
-This project will help the County achieve its Vision Zero goals to reduce deaths and serious injuries on County roadways to zero by 2030.

 anchor